-The Qualifications Summary section of the resume is, in theory, the first section of the document that the reviewer will read: it sits at the very top after the applicant’s name and contact details, exactly where the eye is naturally drawn.
-However, if it is a bulky paragraph filled with ambiguous rhetoric, any reader eager to hear about actual applicant effectiveness may skip it altogether.
-For that reason, it is essential that your Qualifications Summary replace the glib with the glam.
+The Qualifications Summary section of the resume is, in theory, the first section of the resume that the admissions reviewer will read: it sits at the very top of the resume after the applicant’s name and contact details, exactly where the eye is naturally drawn.
+However, if it is a bulky paragraph filled with ambiguity or wordiness, the reader may just skip right over it.
+For that reason, it is essential that your Qualifications Summary remains short, sweet, and to the point.

 What is particularly fun about the Qualifications Summary is that there really are no rules for its appearance (other than being short, sweet, and to the point).
-The general purpose of the section is to highlight the most impressive details, which would otherwise be less noticeable.
-That way, illustrations of the applicant’s exceptional impact immediately strike the reader, enticing him to read more out of interest and not out of obligation.
+The general purpose of the section is to highlight the most impressive details, which may otherwise not stand out.
+That way, examples of the applicant’s exceptional impact immediately strike the reader, enticing them to continue reading out of interest and not out of obligation.

-Here are elements you can possibly include in your Qualifications Summary, depending on the length of the document and the space you have to work with (a longer resume will eat away at the space set aside for your QS):
+Here are some suggestions of elements you can include in your Qualifications Summary, depending on the length of your resume and the space you have to work with (a longer resume will eat away at the space set aside for your QS):

-• Core Competencies or Skills – Keep in mind, though, that for a one-page document, this is most likely an unwise use of space.
+Keep in mind that for a one-page document, this is most likely an unwise use of space.
 If you do decide to include these, highlight the keywords that recruiters in your field will be seeking, not a slew of technology acronyms.

 • If you initiated and successfully led a new venture from within your organization, then the effort and its impact are worth bringing to the top of the page.